Score2Instruct: Scaling Up Video Quality-Centric Instructions via Automated Dimension Scoring: The Score2Instruct and S2I-Bench

 \section{The Score2Instruct and S2I-Bench}

-With S2I as the fuel to boost quality scoring and justification capabilities, we first devise a progressive strategy tailored to data characteristics to exploit its potential (Sec.\ref{method: s2i}).
-To better assess the quality justification capabilities of existing video LMMs, we then curate a benchmark with 400 challenging open-ended questions and four GPT-involved metrics (Sec.\ref{method: bench}), illustrated next.
+With S2I to boost quality scoring and justification capabilities, we first devise a progressive strategy tailored to data characteristics to exploit its potential.
+To better assess the quality justification capabilities of existing video LMMs, we then curate a benchmark with 400 challenging open-ended questions and four GPT-involved metrics.